 Company seal - €75+VAT once-off fee

-Every Irish Limited Company is legally required to have a company seal and should be purchased after incorporation.
-The seal allows you to emboss important company documentation with your company name and number.
+Every Irish Limited Company must legally have a company seal, and you should purchase it after incorporation.
+The seal allows you to emboss necessary company documentation with your company name and number.

 Can I set up a Limited Company myself?

-If you have never done this before, some of the terminologies may throw you off.
+Some of the terminologies may throw you off if this is your first time doing this.
 But don’t worry, Accountant Online has a great team of company secretarial professionals who use CORE daily.
-Our team is happy to provide an easy and streamlined company formation service for you.
+Our team is happy to provide you with an easy, streamlined company formation service.

-We will check your company name suggestions and prepare all the paperwork, including the Form A1 and Constitution for you.
+We will check your company name suggestions and prepare all the paperwork, including Form A1 and Constitution, for you.
 We will also take care of post-incorporation paperwork, such as your share certificates, minutes of incorporation, and company register.

 While you can do this yourself, our clients find it more efficient to outsource to our professional team